 Day 1 Arrive in Vienna, Austria.

 Spanning the banks of the Danube, Budapest is one of Eastern Europe’s liveliest cities.
 Whether you’re seeing the sights, shopping for handcrafted embroidery or Herend porcelain, or basking in the coffee house culture over a rich cream cake in the renowned Gerbeaud Café, Budapest’s unique energy is positively palatable.
-On an INCLUDED TOUR with your Local Guide, see Heroes Square as well as the massive hilltop castle complex with its remarkable Fishermen’s Bastion and 11th-century Matthias Church, the coronation spot of several Hungarian monarchs.
+On your GUIDED TOUR of the city, see Heroes Square as well as the massive hilltop castle complex with its remarkable Fishermen’s Bastion and 11th-century Matthias Church, the coronation spot of several Hungarian monarchs.
 Be sure to take note of the city’s eight bridges—many famous sights in and of themselves—which connect ancient Buda on the right bank with Pest on the left.
 You may even want to walk across Chain Bridge, built in 1849 and a symbol of Budapest.
 This afternoon, explore this vibrant city at your own pace.
 Perhaps visit St. Stephen’s Basilica, with marvelous views of the city from its viewing platform, or stroll along Váci utca, the main shopping street.
 (B)Day 7 Budapest.

 - Captain’s welcome & farewell receptions with sparkling wine and canapés